Mike North: Controversies

 Calling Chicago Cubs Korean pitcher Jae Kuk Ryu a "Chinaman."

 Opining that Hispanic-American newscaster Antonio Mora could get better ratings if he wore a sombrero during his newscasts.

 On May 18, 2007, North engaged in a much-publicized argument with then White Sox manager Ozzie Guillén during his show, in which Guillen frequently cursed at North before hanging up on him.

 On June 20, 2007, North was targeted by fans of the Opie & Anthony show.
 The radio duo took issue with North seemingly taking credit for being one of the first radio hosts to use the chat service Paltalk, something they instead laid claim to.
 Fans subsequently invaded North's chat room and bombarded him with insults while Opie & Anthony watched from their own chat room and mocked North and his show.

-On November 10, 2020, North inferred that Tony La Russa receiving a DUI was a "good omen" for the Chicago White Sox because in 1985 Chicago Bears head coach Mike Ditka was convicted of a DUI shortly after their victory over the former Super Bowl winning San Francisco 49ers, and later that year on went to win the Super Bowl in the 1985 NFL season.
+On November 10, 2020, North implied that Tony La Russa receiving a DUI was a "good omen" for the Chicago White Sox because in 1985 Chicago Bears head coach Mike Ditka was convicted of a DUI shortly after their victory over the former Super Bowl winning San Francisco 49ers, and later that year on went to win the Super Bowl in the 1985 NFL season.